Skip to content

 • IRS installment agreement, if the IRS lien is the problem, they may agree to release their lien in exchange for a payment plan on the remaining balance

 We work with title companies experienced in complex lien situations.
-We've closed on properties with six-figure lien stacks by negotiating directly with creditors.
+We can review properties with stacked liens and coordinate payoff or negotiation steps with the title company.
 If you're unsure whether you can sell, call (561) 258-9405 for a free consultation.

 Related Resources